h3nnn4n/colosseum_website/README.md

 - `Django` fails to run and complains about missing `libmagic`
   - Install libmagic.
 If you are on macos using homebrew, you might need to symlink it to `/usr/local/lib`

+- Running fails with `ModuleNotFoundError: No module named '_lzma'`
+  - If you are using `pyenv`, you need to install `xz` and then rebuild python

 # LICENSE

 Released under the MIT license.
 See [LICENSE](LICENSE) for more details.